danielwennstrom/MeetingCalendarAPI-workshop/README.md

 Password: L!Bcu4:EHXY;i#2
 ```

 You can use this account to log in and access admin-only features.
+Other test users are also seeded in the database upon first launch.

 ---